 The Dr. Strange comics from this period come down a notch from “The Search For Eternity,” but then again, most comics do.
 There are some major Strange-verse additions to Marvel’s magical kingdom, as well as the first appearance of Dr. Strange’s “blue-body” look.

-II) Psychedelic Dr. Strange Meets The 1970’s — The Steve Englehardt Run
+II) Psychedelic Dr. Strange Meets The 1970’s — The Steve Englehart Run

 Although it’s the Avengers who get all the hype these days, it’s the second supergroup that retains Marvel’s cool cache.
 The Defenders are perpetually dysfunctional, endlessly weird, and frequently some of the best superteam comics of the 1970s.